-- home/school communication books and daily conversations. - All parents /carers are encouraged to attend parent & teacher consultations (one per Autumn, Spring & Summer term). - Additional parent/carer and teacher meetings can be arranged as requested. - Annual reports are sent home at the end of the academic year detailing achievement and attainment in all areas of the curriculum. - Teachers are available to speak with parents at the beginning and end of each day.
-This includes opportunities to speak with staff over the phone. - The School's website enables parent / carers to understand more about what their child is learning and provides up to date information about the school experience. - The School produces a monthly newsletter written by our Head of School. - The Early Years Foundation Stage (EYFS) teacher and key staff e.g. the SENDCo, meet with new EYFS parents in the Summer Term. - Parents receive 6 termly curriculum information/overviews (curriculum webs) specific to their children's topics and targets for Maths and Literacy.
-The curriculum webs detail the school's 'value' and 'enquiry focus' for the term.
+- daily conversations. - All parents /carers are encouraged to attend parent & teacher consultations evenings (one per term). - Additional parent/carer and teacher meetings can be arranged as requested. - Annual reports are sent home at the end of the academic year detailing achievement and attainment in all areas of the curriculum. - Teachers are available to speak with parents at the beginning and end of each day.
+This includes opportunities to speak with staff over the phone. - The School's website enables parent / carers to understand more about what their child is learning and provides up to date information about the school experience. - The School produces a weekly newsletter written by our Executive Head Teacher. - The Early Years Foundation Stage (EYFS) teacher and key staff e.g. the SENDCo, meet with new EYFS parents in the Summer Term. - Parents receive 6 termly curriculum information/overviews (curriculum webs) specific to their children's topics and targets for Maths and Literacy.
+The curriculum webs detail the school's 'value' and 'enquiry focus' for the term. - The SENDCO, Head of School and Executive Head Teacher are available